hsgw/qmk_firmware/keyboards/choco/keymaps/default/readme.md

-# The default keymap for choco
+# The test keymap for choco